anroots/kohana-simple-migrations/README.md

 # Documentation

-See the [GitHub Wiki](https://github.com/anroots/kohana-simple-migrations/wiki) (nothing there yet...)
+See the [GitHub Wiki](https://github.com/anroots/kohana-simple-migrations/wiki) for further documentation.
+The source code is annoted with PHPDoc style comments (and the plain old regular ones, too).

 # Requirements